Risk Tolerance Inventory (RTI):

 A Risk discipleship tool to help increase risk capacity for facing danger and persecution for our Lord.

-Click for the RTI Tool
+Click below for the RTI Tool

 The Why: